 Our nurses are experienced in all aspects of family-centered maternity nursing.
 In addition to maintaining exceptional technical abilities, our experienced and skilled nurses and physicians are sensitive to the individual patient’s needs.
 Our goal is to make our families as comfortable as possible, meeting their medical needs and offering emotional and educational support.

 Our staff is here 24 hours/day to provide support, education and medical care.
 And when you return home, a home visit by a registered nurse is available at no charge, in cooperation with the District Health Department.
-Our Birthing Center gives strong support to breastfeeding mothers: we have an International Board Certified Lactation Consultant, and a breastfeeding peer counselor (specializing in education and assistance related to breastfeeding) is also available through an agreement with MSU Extension Services.
+Our Birthing Center gives strong support to breastfeeding mothers: we have an International Board Certified Lactation Consultant.

 In addition to exceptional technical abilities, they are sensitive to the individual patient’s needs.
 Their goal is to make our patients as comfortable as possible, meeting their medical needs, and offering emotional and educational support.